lbetz/puppet-tomcat/README.md

 All tomcat packages will be installed and tomcat is configured as standalone server.
 The OS specific file and directory structure is used, i.e. /etc/tomcat6/server.xml.
-If config is an empty hash, a default configuration is installed.
+Hash config has to contain the hole configuration of the standalone server.
+No default configuration is served by this version.
 ```puppet
 class { 'tomcat':
    config  => {},